 As was the case for the first OS/161 assignment, you should begin with a careful review of the existing OS/161 code with which you will be working.
-The rest of this section of the assignment identifies some specific files for you to consider.
+The rest of this section of the assignment identifies some important files for you to consider.
 There are also a number of questions that you should be able to answer after you have read and understood the code.
-You are expected to prepare a brief document, in PDF format, containing your answers to these questions.
-This document should be at most two pages long using an 11 point (or larger) font and 1 inch (or larger) top, bottom and side margins.
+You should read these files and prepare short answers to the questions.
+You are expected to prepare a brief document, in PDF format, containing your answers.
 In your document, please number each of your answers and ensure that your answer numbers correspond to the question numbers.
 Your PDF document should be placed in a file called codeanswers2.pdf.